memgraph/docs/cypher-manual/clauses/where.md

 ### 1.3.
 Filter with node labels

-Nodes can be filtered by their label using the `WHERE` clause instead of specifying it directly in the `MATCH` clause.
+Nodes can be filtered by their label using the `WHERE` clause instead of specifying it directly in the `MATCH` clause:

 ```cypher
 MATCH (c)